MicrosoftDocs/visualstudio-docs/docs/python/learn-flask-visual-studio-step-02-create-app.md

 ### Question: how frequently should one commit to source control?

 Answer: committing changes to source control creates a record in the change log and a point to which you can revert the repository if necessary.
 Each commit can also be examined for its specific changes.
-Because commits in Git are very inexpensive, it's better to do frequent commits than to accumulate a larger number of changes into a single commit.
+Because commits in Git are inexpensive, it's better to do frequent commits than to accumulate a larger number of changes into a single commit.
 Clearly, you don't need to commit every small change to individual files.
 Typically you make a commit when adding a feature, changing a structure like you've done in this step, or done some code refactoring.
 Also check with others in your team for the granularity of commits that work best for everyone.

 How often you commit and how often you push commits to a remote repository are two different concerns.
 You may accumulate multiple commits in your local repository before pushing them to the remote repository.
-Again, how frequently you do this depends on how your team wants to manage the repository.
+Again, how frequently you commit depends on how your team wants to manage the repository.

-## Step 2-2: Use a templates to render a page
+## Step 2-2: Use a template to render a page

 The `home` function that you have so far in `views.py` generates nothing more than a plain-text HTTP response for the page.
-Most real-world web pages, of course, respond with rich HTML pages that often incorporate live data.
+However, most real-world web pages, respond with rich HTML pages that often incorporate live data.
 Indeed, the primary reason to define a view using a function is to generate content dynamically.

 Because the return value for the view is just a string, you can build up any HTML you like within a string, using dynamic content.
 However, because it's best to separate markup from data, it's much better to place the markup in a template and keep the data in code.